oliverweisse/exxai.github.io/_posts/2018-10-18-sales-prediction.md

 In contrast to the Rossmann challenge, we do not want to predict daily sales, but monthly sales instead.

 We have 33 months of sales data and want to predict the sales for the next month.
-Let us have a look at what we want to predict:
+Let us have a look at what we want to predict: neues wort

 shop_id | item_id | sales
 --- | --- | ---